br-f/rqolpcd/README.md

 ``install_github("br-f/rqolpcd")``

 ## Input data format
-Reads a CSV file with colnames:
+Reads a CSV file containing, but not limited to, columns with the following names.

+Note that q1, q2, ..., q40 should be adjacent to each other and arranged in that order left to right.

 ``ID ....
 String; an identifier unique to that patient``